solana-labs/solana/docs/src/cli/choose-a-wallet.md

 An FS wallet is the most convenient and least secure form of wallet.
 It is convenient because the keypair is stored in a simple file.
 You can generate as many keys as you'd like and trivially back them up by copying the files.
+It is insecure because the keypair files are **unencrypted**.
 If you are the only user of your computer and you are confident it is free of malware, an FS wallet is a fine solution for small amounts of cryptocurrency.
 If, however, your computer contains malware and is connected to the Internet, that malware may upload your keys and use them to take your tokens.
 Likewise, because the keypairs are stored on your computer as files, a skilled hacker with physical access to your computer may be able to access it.
 Using an encrypted hard drive, such as FileVault on MacOS, minimizes that risk.

 ## Paper Wallet